Mulwor/note-app/0_interview/on-english/main.md

 A logical operation returns a boolean value (true or false).
 We have 3 main logical operators: AND (&&), OR (||), and NOT (!).

 • AND (&&) — it searches for the first falsy value and returns it.
-If it doesn't find any, it returns the last value.
+If it doesn't find any, it returns the last value;

 • OR (||) — it searches for the first truthy value and returns it.
-If it doesn't find any, it returns the last value.
+If it doesn't find any, it returns the last value;

 • NOT (!) — it inverts the value: true becomes false, false becomes true.

 </details>